gkrizek/leh/README.md

 leh makes it easier to find unhandled exception log entries in [AWS Lambda](https://aws.amazon.com/lambda/) logs.

 AWS Lambda logs both `stdout` and `stderr` to the same stream in [CloudWatch](https://aws.amazon.com/cloudwatch/).
-This can make it difficult to find your error logs amongst all other `stdout` entries.
+This can make it difficult to find your error logs amongst all other `stdout`.
 If you don't view your logs immediately after an error is thrown, it gets even harder due to new log streams starting.

 leh makes this process easier by adding a message right before all unhandled exception logs.
 You can then search your logs with the predetermined message and find your exceptions faster.